dallasLab/biol4253/syllabus.md

 **Group Project**:

-Students will complete a group project which will be presented to the class at the end of the semester (5-8 minute recorded presentations).
+Students will complete a group project which will be presented to the class at the end of the semester.
 The project options are open, but must deal with an ecological topic covered in class.
 Topics must be approved by the instructor.

 Audio-visual equipment can be [checked out from the library](https://grok.lsu.edu/browse.aspx?parentcategoryid=2558).

-The group members should be prepared to answer questions from the classmates and your instructors about your project.
 You will be graded on your creativity, enthusiasm, accuracy and how clearly the project relates to the field of ecology.
 More detail on the group project is at the end of this document.

 _The project is worth 100 points_